ITESM-FIWARE/data-encryption/README.md

    ![imagen7](https://user-images.githubusercontent.com/39604832/46701978-2dbc5000-cbe7-11e8-9e23-bf5d77eee244.png)

 #### Encryption of a local JSON file
 This process shows an example of how a user uploads a local JSON file into the service, encrypt it, and then view the encrypted JSON file through the postman/insomnia interface and receive the keys for decrypt the JSON file via email.
-To download the encrypted JSON file, the user must copy the postman/insomnia response into a text file and save it with the JSON extension.
-This service do not send the encrypted JSON file to an Orion Context Broker URL; the service that allows this is explained below.
+To download the encrypted JSON file, the user must copy the postman/insomnia response into a text file and save it with the JSON extension or download directly from the postman/insomnia interface.
+This service does not send the encrypted JSON file to an Orion Context Broker URL; the service that allows this is explained below.
 ```
 Input:
 	1 and 6